ItzCoolllllll/Carrot-website/ourteam.md

   `Kenward da Melon`

   Hello, I am Kenward da Melon, I am a friend of Frog, Carrot and Corn!

   I developed the Carrot discord server and this website.

+  I mostly deal with matters program writing.

   Feel free to follow me in [instagram](https://www.instagram.com/kenwardc_1122/)

   `Thomas da Frog`

   Hello, I am Thomas da Frog, I am the friend of Melon, Carrot and Corn.

   I am also one of the editors of this website.

+  I mostly deal with the matters about information.

   Feel free to follow me in [instagram](https://www.instagram.com/thomasng.203/)